Adventure in the Colca Valley

 Hydrate, take small sips of water on the road.

 Carry snacks, nuts, or energy bars that will give you strength in the way.

 Apply sunscreen every 2 hours minimum, and bring along a cap or hat to protect yourself from the solar radiation.

 Do not leave trash in the place take care of the Environment!

-It is undisputed the wonders that we have throughout the peruvian territory, in addition the beautiful “Cotahuasi Canyon” is also considered without doubt.
+It is undisputed the wonders that we have throughout the Peruvian territory.
+Also, the beautiful “Cotahuasi Canyon” is considered without a doubt.
 An excellent place to visit and also to enjoy nature and feel at peace.

-For this and the different tours within the wider national territory, contact Inkayni Peru Tours.
-Born in Cusco, this company is dedicated to make your trip the most pleasurable and comfortable with our trained professionals, we will advise you each time, always ensuring your satisfaction, comfort and security within our service.
+For this and the different tours within the broader national territory, contact Inkayni Peru Tours.
+Born in Cusco, this company is dedicated to making your trip the most pleasurable and comfortable with our trained professionals; we will advise you each time, always ensuring your satisfaction, comfort, and security within our service.